Galilee by Clive Barker

 - 18 short stories all by Dennis Etchison

-- Published April 2009 (Cemetery Dance Publications signed numbered hardcopy edition)
+- Published April 2009 (Cemetery Dance Publications hardcover signed, numbered and limited to 750 copies edition)

 - Finished reading it on December 31, 2010